AngeloStavrow/indigo/README.md

 You can configure the theme to show info about the author; by default, this information is shown; if you'd prefer to leave it out, set `ShowBio` to `false`.

+### Customization

+Indigo will look for custom CSS in `<YOUR_HUGO_SITE>/static/css/custom.css`.
+This will let you add/override styling to your heart's content, while making it easy to keep Indigo up-to-date.
+See it in action on [angelostavrow.com](https://angelostavrow.com).

 ## Deployment

 You can add a line to your `config.toml` file to set this theme as the default: